nisha0626/PolyM4/README.md

 .Install all dependencies by running npm i.

 .Compile the circuit using the command: npx hardhat circom.
-This will generate the out directory with circuit intermediaries and the CircuitSangamVerifier.sol contract.
+This will generate the out directory with circuit intermediaries and the CustomCircuitSVerifier.sol contract.

 ### Prove and Deploy: